ThiagoHespanhol/Creater_Project/README.md

 Hello Welcome to this Project Please read the README to better understand how the project is :)

-This project is to create things like html, xls, etc ...
+This project is to create things like html, xls, lua, python, etc ...
 Rules
 1. Don't curse others.
 2. Does not speak profanity.